jolonf/bsvpush/README.md

 bsvpush init
 ```

-This creates the following directories and files:
+The following directories and files will be generated:

 ```
 HOME/.bsvpush/funding_key